 In this day and age, most people use plastic to pay for everything.
-This can be very convenient, but can also lead to trouble – tracking your spending.
+It can be very convenient, but can also lead to trouble – tracking your spending.

 Kids have to understand that a debit card does not mean that they can use it to buy anything they want.
 They need to understand the concept.
-Teaching children to understand how your bank account and debit work together is very important.
+Teach your child how your bank account and debit work together.

 You can teach this in the same general way as you would on how to use a credit card.
-Your child could be given their own debit card.
-As they use it to get things they need from you, they can hand you the debit card.
-You can say thank you and then turn around and tell them to now give you the cash to pay for it.
-This can help them better understand how this is instant payment.
+Give your child their own “debit card” (which can be a piece of paper).
+When they need things, they can hand you the debit card.
+Then, you can turn around and tell them to now give you the cash to pay for it.
+Doing so can help them better understand how this is instant payment.

 4. Emergency fund

-This is one you can actually start at a younger age.
-You can teach your kids by helping them save a certain percentage of every allowance.
+Teaching your kids to save money is a lesson you can start at a very young age.
+Teach your kids by helping them save a certain percentage of every allowance.
 It has to be in an account that they know they can not touch.
 They need to know it is there only for an emergency.